open-xml-templating/docxtemplater/docs/source/faq.rst

     const doc = new Docxtemplater(zip, { modules: [iModule] });
     const tags = iModule.getAllTags();
     console.log(tags);
-    // After getting the tags, you can optionally set some data and render the document like this:
+    // After getting the tags, you can render the document like this:
-    // doc.setData(data);
-    // doc.render();
+    // doc.render(data);

 With the following template: